jonas-grgt/jonasg.io/content/posts/object-mother/index.md

 ```

 In the case of the aforementioned test, an Invoice object is needed, which, in turn, depends on several other objects.
-However, it is noteworthy that, for this specific test, only the invoice items hold significance.
+However, it is noteworthy that, for this specific test, **only the invoice items hold significance**.
 They play a vital role
-in asserting and calculating the VAT amount.
+in asserting and calculating the VAT amount, all the other objects and fields just **clutter the readability of the test**.

 ## Test Data - Factory, Generator, Builder, Fixtures ...